 All dances and any other school-related activities must first be approved by the administration, and a definite date and time must be established.
 The club or organization sponsoring the dance is responsible for hiring appropriate security.
-The privilege of attending school dances and school-related activities is extended only to students of the school district who are in good standing.
+The privilege of attending school dances and school-related activities is extended only to students in the school district who are in good standing.

-A. Grounds for Ejecting a Patron

-- 1. Unruly, unreasonable, or immoral conduct. - The consumption of alcoholic beverages, drugs, look-alike drugs or any other intoxicants or mind-altering substances and/or any conduct related to the consumption thereof. - Any incident handled by the police will be considered a matter for the law enforcement agency.
+- A. Grounds for Ejecting a Patron - 1.
+Unruly, unreasonable, or immoral conduct. - 2.
+The consumption of alcoholic beverages, drugs, look-alike drugs or any other intoxicants or mind-altering substances and/or any conduct related to the consumption thereof. - 3.
+Any incident handled by the police will be considered a matter for the law enforcement agency.
 The possible consequences will become a police matter. - 4.
 All patrons entering the dance/activity must remain at the activity.

-ANYONE LEAVING WITHOUT PERMISSION BEING GRANTED BY THE SCHOOL CHAPERONE IN CHARGE WILL NOT BE PERMITTED TO RETURN. - 1.
-Time-7:00-10:00 P.M.
-(Junior High Students) - 2.
-Time-7:00-10:30 P.M.
-(Senior High Students) - 3.
-Attendance-to include only students who attend Reynolds Jr.-Sr. High School be questionable in nature should not be purchased until conferring with the Jr.-Sr High School Administration.
+ANYONE LEAVING WITHOUT PERMISSION BEING GRANTED BY THE SCHOOL CHAPERONE IN CHARGE WILL NOT BE PERMITTED TO RETURN.

+1. Time-7:00-10:00 P.M.
+(Junior High Students)

+2. Time- 7:00-10:30 P.M.
+(Senior High Students)

+3. Attendance-to include only students who attend Reynolds Jr.-Sr. High School Reference Reynolds School District Policy No. 231